What happens when someone dies without a will? How is a transfer of property after death without a will in California carried out?

 When a person dies without a will in California, the process that ensues can be time-consuming and complex, especially if you are administrator of the decedent’s estate.
 Remember, you don’t have to embark on the probate journey alone: The professionals at Keystone Law can guide you.

-If you have questions or are ready to hire an experienced probate attorney, we invite you to schedule a free consultation.
+If you have questions or are ready to hire an experienced probate attorney, we invite you to request a free consultation.
 Our team is ready to help with your legal concerns.